skglobal-jsc/kivyrtc/README.md

     - Camera use OpenCV, not use kivy camera provider.
     - Have some problems when handling audio.

-**TODO**
+**TODO:**

 - Add new app icon in `kivyrtc/data` (replace existing file) and remove this todo.
 - Generate a new GUID for Inno setup when create new project and remove this todo.
 - When change version, remember change in files: main.py and buildtools/create-installer.iss
 - When you release app please change `IS_RELEASE` in utils/platform.py to `True` and remember change back to `False` when done it.

 ## Usage